- Open Access

 Electronic supplementary material

-Additional file 1: Pre- and post-operative data from women receiving surgical treatment for stress urinary incontinence.
+Additional file 1: Table 1.
+Pre- and post-operative data from women receiving surgical treatment for stress urinary incontinence.
 Pre- and post-operative quality of life data from women who have elected to undergo surgical treatment for stress urinary incontinence are provided.
 (DOC 55 KB)

 Authors’ original submitted files for images